ramyardaneshgar/Auora/README.md

 ### **Detection Gaps**

-Despite Aurora’s robust capabilities, several gaps were identified in its detection surface:
+Several gaps were identified in its detection surface:

 1. **Named Pipes:**
    Aurora does not natively capture named pipe events, which can be exploited for interprocess communication during attacks.
 This limitation stems from ETW’s lack of native support for these events.